jahnestacado/logia/README.md

         "port": 8080
     }
 ```
-By running a logia istance as a master node it allows to control all connected slaves through the masters configuration file.
+By running a logia instance as a master node it allows to control all connected slaves through the masters node configuration file.

+#### slave
-Below configuration will boot up a slave node that will connect to the master node specified above.
+Below configuration will boot up a slave node that will be connected and controlled by the the master node specified above.
 ```javascript
   "mode": {
         "type": "slave",